top of page

 96% of Minnesota counties shifted right in the 2024 Presidential election, regardless of size, historic DFL support, or geography.

 Counties sized by total registered voter count.

+Graphic 2 shows the change in DFL margin in 2024, and here we see a much smaller range of under ten percentage points and with counties grouped regardless of size.
 Only Lincoln, Lake, and Cook saw an increase in DFL support.

-Graphic 1 shows DFL margin by County, with counties grouped by size and in a wide range from a +40% to a -56%.
-Graphic 2 shows the change in DFL margin in 2024, and here we see a much smaller range of under ten percentage points and with counties grouping regardless of size.

 There is no "rural voter" pulling MN or Winona to the right.